 - Answer: please call 734/394-5460 to speak with Recreation Specialist, Jennifer Girard.

-Canton Leisure Services is committed to an inclusive approach to recreation, which allows for individuals with disabilities to participate in programs and activities as fully as possible, while providing reasonable accommodations.
+Canton Leisure Services is committed to an inclusive approach to recreation, which allows for individuals with disabilities to participate in all programs and activities as fully as possible, while providing reasonable accommodations.

-Therapeutic Recreation (or "TR") accommodations typically include individualized techniques and resources that enhance participation without fundamentally altering a program
+Therapeutic Recreation (or "TR") accommodations typically include individualized techniques and resources that enhance participation without fundamentally altering a program.

 Program examples include: